 The project will respond to individuals and organisations that are hardest hit by climate catastrophe and social injustice, research how organisations across international networks can better communicate, readdress past harms and strive to move from an extractive framework to a regenerative one.
-LADA and Gasworks intend to look at the cultural sector through an intersectional lens, understanding how Class, Race, Sexuality and Gender informs artists and organisations’ opportunities, resources and structures within the arts sector and society as a whole.
+LADA and Gasworks intend to look at the cultural sector through an intersectional lens, understanding how Class, Race, Sexuality, Age and Gender informs artists and organisations’ opportunities, resources and structures within the arts sector and society as a whole.

 We hope this work will empower our partners in Live Art UK and the Triangle Network to influence others around them, whether this be staff, artists or audiences local to their organisations who are either the most affected, displaced and/or oppressed.
 The impact we will strive to achieve is the transference of knowledge, and power, from those least affected, to those who are the most.

 The ultimate aim of this collaboration is to ensure the values of Climate Justice can be put to use more effectively for the benefit of those disproportionality affected by climate catastrophe and social injustice.